maziac/DeZog/documentation/Usage.md

-## Migration from DeZog 1.5
+## Migration from a previous DeZog version

-If you installed DeZog 1.5 before [here](https://github.com/maziac/DeZog/blob/master/documentation/Migration.md) are a few tips to migrate to 2.0.
+If you installed DeZog before [here](https://github.com/maziac/DeZog/blob/master/documentation/Migration.md) are a few tips to migrate to the current version.

 ## General Usage